cdd/rdkit/Docs/Book/RDKit_Book.rst

  3. ScsrBaseHbondOptionsUseSapOne
     If this is selected, only one SAP hbond per base is used.
-    If multiple SAPs are defined, the first hbond is used even if it is not the best.
+    If multiple SAPs are defined, the first hbond site is used even if it is not the best.
 No attempt is made to match the Donor/Acceptor status of the chosen bond sites.
     (this just maintains the relationship between